Deathspike/mangarack.cs/README.md

 #### --image (-i).

 The toggle to disable image processing.
 This is the process of image manipulation to normalize color and contrast, and to sharpen each page.
 The feature was added to improve the overall quality of synchronized pages.
-Note that this is the most CPU intensive operation that can occur during synchronization. **This feature is not compatible with non Windows-based operating systems.**
+Note that this is the most CPU intensive operation that can occur during synchronization. **This feature is not compatible with non-Windows-based operating systems.**

 #### --keep-alive (-k)